 Many sponsors have even taken this opportunity to honor a loved one.
 If supporters are unable to reach this full sponsorship amount, donations of a smaller amount will be put toward other important aspects of the project—such as bear-box transportation or installation.

-So far, 488 bear boxes are available in campgrounds throughout the park, thanks in part to the generosity of Yellowstone Forever supporters.
+So far, more than 500 bear boxes are available in campgrounds throughout the park, thanks in part to the generosity of Yellowstone Forever supporters.
 But with more than 1,000 campsites without bear-safe storage, there is still work to be done.